kyang5/coursedescriptions/source/graduate/dataanalyst.rst

 .. index::
+    MS in Computer Science
+    MS in Information Technology
     Graduate Degree
+    Data Analyst

 Data Analyst
 ======================================================

 (MS in Computer Science or Information Technology)

 .. dosplit:
    Hope to split into separate IT and CS variants